-Facebook Pixel 3 Lighting Setups for Photographing Headshots
+Facebook Pixel 3 Handy Lighting Setups for Headshot Photography

-I do a lot of corporate and actor headshots around Washington, DC, and I wanted to share some of the simple but effective lighting setups that I use over and over, which you can easily copy and use yourself.
+I do a lot of corporate and actor headshots around Washington, DC, and I wanted to share some of the simple but effective lighting setups that I use over and over again in my own work.
+Feel free to copy the headshot lighting setups that I suggest and use them to improve your photos!

 lighting for headshots

-My standard setup consists of a large soft light source to the left or right of the subject, a reflector under the face, and another reflector opposite the main light source.
+My standard headshot lighting setup uses a single light source: one large, diffused strobe positioned to the left or right of the subject.
+I also add a reflector under the face, and I include another reflector opposite the main light source.
 I shoot hundreds of headshots per year using this simple setup.

-I use a Paul C. Buff Einstein unit with a large octabox in my studio, but you could easily put together something similar with a cheap speedlight, an umbrella, and a couple of $20 reflectors.
+I like to use a Paul C. Buff Einstein unit with a large octabox in my studio, but dedicated strobes and octaboxes can be expensive.
+You could easily put together something similar with a cheap speedlight, an umbrella, and a couple of $20 reflectors.

 You can see this setup in the photo below, with my poor wife Karen standing in as a subject.
 She was just coming downstairs to make some tea and got ambushed!